nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 Bumping to `1.5` would be a minor release, for example adding some new features.
 Bumping to `1.4.4` would be a patch release for minor things such as fixing bugs.

+We have compiled a detailed [release checklist](https://nf-co.re/developers/release_checklist) for your reference.

 ### Template updates

 Over time, new versions of nf-core/tools will be released with changes to the template.